luyadev/luya.io/docs/guide/app/mail.md

 ccAddresses(['john@doe.com', 'Jane Doe' => 'jane@doe.com'])
 ```

-The response value of `$mail` (actually its the response of the method `send()`) is a boolean value.
+The response value of `$mail` (actually it's the response of the method `send()`) is a boolean value.
 If something happens wrong during the send process you can access the error inside the component like following:

 ```php
 if (!$mail) {